jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Improving on one metric sometimes means worsening on another; improving things for browser X can yield regressions in browser Y.

-Think about it upfront, test regularly all major browser engines, and make sure the keep the balance right. **Create views or filters in your analytics tool to be able to quickly isolate stats from different browsers**, different countries etc. When deploying major changes, make sure to check each view separately.
+Think about it upfront, test regularly all major browser engines, and make sure to keep the balance right. **Create views or filters in your analytics tool to be able to quickly isolate stats from different browsers**, different countries etc. When deploying major changes, make sure to check each view separately.

 # Trust but verify